freejool/freejool/README.md

-- 👋 Hi, I’m @freejool
+- 👋 Hi, I’m @SuperSpecialSweet
-- 👀 I’m interested in slacking
+- 🇨🇳 I'm from People's Republic of China
-- 🌱 I’m currently learning to not to fail in final exams
+- 👀 I’m currently interested in Rust
-- 💞️ I’m looking to collaborate on anything interesting
+- 🌱 I’m trying to contribute to open source projects
-- 📫 Reach me by looking for the same avatar over the Internet
+- 📫 Reach me by sxy1066740232@gmail.com

 <!---
 freejool/freejool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.